- We strive to provide complete care for our patients. Learn more about all the services we provide.

-Ross is a jack of all trades, working as a client care coordinator and a kennel attendant.
-He is originally from Fayetteville, North Carolina, and moved to Lincoln, Nebraska with his family when he was young.
+Ross is originally from Fayetteville, North Carolina, and moved to Lincoln, Nebraska with his family when he was young.
+He joined The Pet Clinic family in 2015.
 Four years ago, he moved to Omaha to be with his best friend, who has since then turned into his wife.
 Ross has a strong interest in felines, and has two of his own, “Adrian” and “Daniel,” as well as two dogs, “Baudelaire," and "Abel."
-Outside of animals, Ross has passions for economics, accounting and finance.
+Outside of animals, Ross has passions for accounting, finance, economics and investing.
 He’s currently earning his Bachelor of Science in Accountancy at Bellevue University.

 Jill joined the The Pet Clinic family as a kennel assistant due to her desire to work with animals.
 She attended the Metropolitan Community College to obtain a degree in Business Management.
 On her days off, she enjoys fishing, as well as watching baseball and football.
 Another thing Jill loves it to show her two Labrador Retrievers, “T-bone” and “Ruby.”

 Ariel is a true animal lover.
 She’s a kennel attendant here due to her love of working with animals.
 Originally, she’s from Jacksonville, Florida.